AvantGarde Uno G2 with Ayon, Viva and VAIC amps

 Above: woofer grille and tweeter horn removed, with the actual tweeter still in place

 Above: tweeter driver with the horn removed.
 If you look closely you can see that there is another small horn inside

 Above: tweeter removed, horn still attached.
-The actual tweeter dome part is installed backwards, with the hollow side facing forward, into the horn.
+The actual tweeter dome part is installed backward, with the hollow side facing forward, into the horn.
 To compensate for this, it is connected out of phase.

 Above: the floor protector discs turned out to have a large influence on the sound.

 Above: the discs that Jan used with the AvantGardes.
 Some experimentation made it clear that these metal/rubber/felt discs make the bass slower and reduce the coherence between bass unit and the horns.